DBA-MdAnasMiah/Database-Administration-SQL/HADR/Mirroring/Mirroring.md

 → Add Mirror Server instance
 → Add Witness Server instance (if applicable)
 → Configure Service Accounts for all three

+no add mirroring endpoint steps here with the same style that i gave you
 ```

 ### Via T-SQL